Congress Claws Back Another $20 Billion from the IRS

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Adding to the noise, Elon Musk, who was tapped as a co-leader of the newly created nongovernmental Department of Government Efficiency (DOGE) under Trump, has made comments suggesting to reform the IRS.
+Not to mention, Elon Musk, who was tapped as a co-leader of the newly created nongovernmental Department of Government Efficiency (DOGE) under Trump, has made comments suggesting to reform the IRS.

-If lawmakers fail to recover the $20 billion in funds by December 20, Treasury officials warn it could derail the agency's progress and impact taxpayers like you.
+Treasury officials say the latest budget cut will derail the agency's progress and impact taxpayers like you.
 Here’s what you need to know.

 Loss of $20 billion in funding would cause IRS hiring freeze